1972 Montreal Museum of Fine Arts robbery: Later developments

 After a group of 20 insurers paid out nearly $2 million, they posted a $50,000 reward for the return of the paintings, which under the terms of the policies they now legally owned.
-The museum used the money to purchase a Rubens, The Leopards, which it promoted as the largest Rubens exhibited in Canada.
-But like the Brueghel, it was later reattributed to the painter's assistants, after a conservationist determined that its red pigments had been mixed four decades after Rubens' death, reducing its value and interest to museumgoers.
+The museum used the money to purchase a Rubens, The Leopards.
+But like the Brueghel, it was later reattributed to the painter's assistants, after a conservationist determined in the 1990s that its red pigments had been mixed four decades after Rubens' death.
 On the 35th anniversary of the robbery, in 2007, the museum thus returned it to storage, where it has remained.

-Even the attribution of some of the stolen work has been questioned.
-When the de Heems were being prepared for their inclusion in Masterpieces from Montreal, a Parisian art historian the museum contacted suggested that they were in fact the work of another Dutch master, Evert Collier.
-The Rembrandt landscape, while indeed signed and dated by the artist, is one that both he and his students frequently returned to as a subject.
-Some historians are not entirely confident the painting was his even with the signature.
-The Gainsborough portrait, too, may in fact be the work of Gainsborough's rival Joshua Reynolds, since its subject, Thomas Fletcher, is shown wearing a Madras regimental uniform, which he only started wearing in 1771, three years before Reynolds painted his portrait.

-In 1992, on the 20th anniversary of the theft, a Radio-Canada story reported that the insurance companies now valued the paintings at $20 million.
-They increased the reward offer to $100,000.
+In 1992, reflecting the revised estimate of the missing works' worth, the insurers increased the reward offer to $100,000.
 On behalf of the SPVM, Lacoursière, who began investigating art crime in 1994, offered an additional million in 1999.
 Both remain unclaimed.

 Some promising leads over the years have yielded nothing.
 Lacoursière, now retired, has been told that the paintings, or some of them, are in Italy, and that two Montreal men in the French city of Nice were possible suspects.
 One drug dealer he interviewed in Vancouver seemed to have inside information about the robbery, but everything he told Lacoursière had been previously reported.
 He could not give two details police have withheld.